AlexxIT/WebRTC/README.md

 1. Check that you have installed the integration on the "Configuration > Integrations" page
 2. Check that you are on the same network as your Hass server
-3. Check that you don't setup Hass server with forward only 8123 port (users with Virtual Machine or Docker installation or firewall), because WebRTC using 50000-50009 UDP ports for video streaming
+3. Check that you don't setup Hass server with forward only 8123 port (users with Virtual Machine or Docker installation or firewall), because WebRTC using random UDP ports for video streaming
 4. Check that you don't have any erros in "Configuration > Logs" page
 5. Check if default video with Bunny works: